New to canada

 Owning a home is accessible to everyone.
 With permanent residence status, newcomers can purchase a home with as little as 5% down.

 Competitive Interest Rates.
 CMHC-insured financing is available through most Canadian banks at competitive interest rates.

 Cross-Canada Options.
 From near to far, you can find a solution that fits you wherever you decide to move.

 Important note on building your Canadian credit history.

-Before you apply for a mortgage, you must consider your credit history and downpayment.
+Before you apply for a mortgage, you must consider your credit history and down payment.
 All lenders will ask for this information.
-Applying for a Canadian credit card is also a right step to take if you want to begin building rapport for getting approved.
+Applying for a Canadian credit card is also the right step to take if you want to begin building a credit history and improving your chances of getting approved.
 If you do not have any established credit, then you can qualify for a mortgage with three months of employment history.
-You can also demonstrate credit worthiness in the follow ways:
+You can also demonstrate creditworthiness in the following ways:

 - Provide proof of rent payments and bank statements

-- Annual pre-authorized payments such as utilities, telephone, internet, and insurance
+- Pre-authorized payments such as utilities, telephone, internet, and insurance